-- Staff knew people very well and were aware of how to report any safeguarding issues or concerns. - Safeguarding alerts were raised with the local authority in a timely way, when required.
+• Staff knew people very well and were aware of how to report any safeguarding issues or concerns.
+One staff member said, "I am fully aware of the whistle-blowing procedure, and I am very confident in using it because the care of our residents is why I do this job."

+• Safeguarding alerts were raised with the local authority in a timely way, when required.